robcharlwood/django-mothertongue/docs/histroy.rst

 Credits
 -------

-mothertongue was developed by `Rob Charlwood`_ based on the work by Ben Glynn.
+mothertongue was developed by Rob Charlwood based on the work by Ben Glynn.
 Special thanks to Thomas Dunham.
-Currently maintained by `Rob Charlwood`_.
+Currently maintained by Rob Charlwood.